entrity/stackedit-computer-vision/papers-read/Computer Vision Readings/RMPE: Regional Multi-Person Pose Estimation.md

                   year={2017}
                  }

-Task: detect poses of multiple persons in an image, even when the bounding boxes are inaccurate.
+**Task**: detect poses of multiple persons in an image, even when the bounding boxes are inaccurate.
-Proposal: a regional multi-person pose estimation (RMPE) framework/
+**Proposal**: a "regional multi-person pose estimation (RMPE) framework"

 2 alternatives for design: (1) two-step framework first detects bbs then estimates pose within bb; (2) part-based framework detects body parts independently, then assembles them to form human poses.
 This paper uses two-step framework.